 1. Pre Run Planning

-For each of your dog run sessions map out your route in advance so you know where you are going and how dog friendly this will be.
-If you live in a town near a school then avoid pick up and drop off times for example.
-Keep to the same route until your dog is familiar with running this with you, it then becomes part of their routine and your run will be much easier to complete.
+Knowing where you are going before you start takes out a huge stress factor!
+As a dog owner you’ll already have your favourite dogs walks, so for each of your dog running sessions map out your route in advance so you know how dog friendly this will be.
+Simple things to think about include avoiding pick up and drop off times if you live near a school or areas which do and don’t allow dogs.
+Keep to the same route until your dog is familiar with running this with you.
+It then becomes part of their routine and your run will be much easier to complete.

 Following a running plan with a dog is different to running solo so expect things to veer off course, literally and figuratively.
 Dogs sniff.
 They pull, they poo and they like to say hello to other dogs or chase things.
 Teaching your dog to walk on a loose leash before you start running is a great start then you will be able to carry on the training when you run using rewards and vocal commands.The good news is that after a few sessions your dog will become familiar with how they must behave when running with you as opposed to a walk or social visit.

 Never forget these 3 essential items on dog runs – poo bags, treats and phone and work on these 3 essential commands – heel (or ‘walk on’ to keep your dog near your side), wait (when you need to stop e.g there is a distraction ahead), off we go! (or ‘run/lets go’ etc to signal you are on the move).
 A trained dog is an easy dog, and only you can teach them how to behave.